charleslemaux/glance/.trae/rules/project_rules.md

   - `buttonText`: For button labels

 ### Colors
-- Primary gradient:
+- Primary gradient (example from AppBackground, can be expanded):
-  - Deep purple (#6A1B9A)
-  - Deep purple variant (#4527A0)
-  - Indigo (#311B92)
-- Text colors: White or white with alpha for less emphasis
+  - Light Beige (#F1DEC9)
+  - Dark Brown (#8D7B68)
+- Accent Colors (examples, can be expanded):
+  - Medium Brown (#A4907C)
+  - Light Brown (#C8B6A6)
+- Text colors: Dark brown (e.g., #8D7B68) or off-black for primary text, lighter browns or grays for secondary text, ensuring contrast with the background.

 ## State Management
 - Use Provider pattern for state management